scollier/Summit2014OSEonOSPViaHeat/scott/summit_lab_2014.md

     nova list

-Detailed information can be viewed in the heat log:

-    sudo tail -f /var/log/heat/heat-engine.log &

 Once the stack is successfully built the wait_condition states for both broker and node will change to CREATE_COMPLETE